 Musicians like Lady Gaga and supermodels like Cara DeLevigne have done speeches about this.
 Businesswomen and actress Jessica Alba has talked about this.
-Arianna Huffington, editor-in-chief, has written a book on this called The Sleep Revolution.
-Oprah Winfrey has too with her book What I Know For Sure.
+Ariana Huffington wrote a whole book inspired by this thought, called The Sleep Revolution, after she collapsed from exhaustion from saying Yes to too many things.
+Oprah Winfrey has mentioned it too in her book, What I Know For Sure.

 Learn this lesson ahead of time.
 Sometimes, it’s ok to say No. No is enough of an answer.
 It is one of the most powerful productivity tools out there.

 Note: This rule may not apply if you’re young.
 If you’re young and starting out, you may want Yes more often to get more opportunities.